sujithvakathanam/javascript-coding-challenges/README.md

 This repository contains Javascript coding challenges and my solutions for those challenges.
 This is to improve my Javascript coding skillset.

+## How to run?
+* Install Node in your local machine
+* Navigate to the file that you like to run
+* Open command prompt , type in <node> <filename>
+* It will return the result of the coding challenge in that file

 ### What is edabit coding challenges??
 Based on the excerpt from edabit:
 The act of coding can be broken into three parts: